Pipeline

 [Path('files/test/md/49d2fba781b6a7c0d94577479636ee6f/page_21.md'), Path('files/test/md/49d2fba781b6a7c0d94577479636ee6f/page_15.md')]

-def extract(
+def get_sections(

-Extract core sections from markdown
+Extract sections on demand from selected headings

 Thematic mapping